EndPointCorp/end-point-blog/2020/04/28/convenient-reporting-with-jasper.html.md

 - **JasperReports** is a free and open source Java-based reporting tool, which supports lots of possible outputs, as mentioned earlier.
 Generating reports can be difficult if you’re less technical.
 More technical aspects can be more difficult as well; embedding JasperReports into a project is not necessarily simple, but once it’s done, the tool will be reliable.
 - **Crystal Reports** supports many inputs, including Access, Excel, XML, ODBC, and JDBC.
 It also has good multi-language support.
 It’s easy to embed into a .NET project, but software updates are unstable.
 The process can be very slow and there is no control of data-level security.
 A trial version is offered, but if one wants to use it long-term, then the price is a one-time payment of $495 or more, for larger companies.
 - **Domo** is another a popular reporting tool.
-It provides a trial version, and, according to [yurbi.com](https://www.yurbi.com/blog/everything-need-know-domos-new-pricing-page/), a 5 user plan costs $5700/year.
+It provides a trial version, and a 5 user plan costs $5700/year\*.
-- **Zoho analytics** is an easy-to-use BI reporting tool, priced between $22-$445, depending on the number of users and data.
+- **Zoho analytics** is an easy-to-use BI reporting tool, priced between $22–$445, depending on the number of users and data.
 - **Host analytics** is a great tool for finance automation.
-Pricing is available upon request.
+Pricing not publicized.
 - **Tableau** is an excellent reporting tool, with a thriving community online, but its quote-based price is high.
 - **Pentaho** is a Java-based reporting tool, which provides data integration, online analytical processing and reporting, among other features.
 Pentaho offers a 30-day trial period.
 Contract pricing isn’t disclosed.